Estuary

 Pros

-• Hybrid Data Integration: ADF supports integration across on-premises, cloud, and multi cloud environments, making it highly versatile for modern data architectures.
+• Hybrid Data Integration: ADF supports integration across on-premises, cloud, and multi-cloud environments, making it highly versatile for modern data architectures.

-• Integration with Azure Services: ADF integrates tightly with other Azure services such as Azure Synapse Analytics, Azure Machine Learning, and Azure SQL Database, enabling end to end data workflows.
+• Integration with Azure Services: ADF integrates tightly with other Azure services, such as Azure Synapse Analytics, Azure Machine Learning, and Azure SQL Database, enabling end-to-end data workflows.

 Cons